 |

-Magnetic
+Magnetic Mountain

-Magnetic letters stick
+Magnetic letters

-board, cookie sheets, and serving trays that make this
+refrigerator, the white board, cookie sheets, and

-center an easy one to set up.
-You can have the children sort
+up.
+You can have the children sort letters and/or build

-Word Way.
-However, children appreciate the opportunity to
+However, children appreciate the opportunity to have

-have open ended centers, so I often allowed them to explore
+open ended centers, so I often allowed them to explore

-with the letters and record their results or read them to a
+with the letters and record their results or read them

-friend.
+to a friend.

-These are often used for
+These are often used

-practicing high frequency words.
+for practicing high frequency words.

 |